reuk/wayverb/docs_source/waveguide.md

 simulation.
 Again, the architecture is flexible, in that it allows for different receiver types, such as those discussed in [Microphone Modelling]({{
 site.baseurl }}{% link microphone.md %}).

+## Summary

+A derivation for the waveguide mesh update formulae has been presented, along with the equations which relate the spatial sampling frequency, temporal sampling frequency, speed of sound, and number of dimensions.
+The K-DWM has been shown to be faster and more memory-efficient than the W-DWM, although both formulations exhibit dispersion error which limits the usable bandwidth of simulation results.

+Different mesh topologies have been compared.
+The tetrahedral topology has the lowest density and fewest inter-node connections, so it the optimal choice in terms of speed.
+Interpolated meshes are the most accurate and isotropic, but are more complicated to implement.
+For Wayverb, the rectilinear mesh was chosen, due to its relative simplicity, and because it was the only topology for which boundary formulations already existed.

+Mesh input methods have been explored, and it has been shown that solution growth places a major design constraint upon mesh inputs.
+The literature suggests that the PCS is the optimal input signal.
+However, tests of five different non-hard inputs (including a PCS) showed that they all lead to solution growth, likely because of accumulated numerical error.
+The presence of solution growth means that pressure values may eventually overflow, invalidating results.
+To avoid this eventuality, Wayverb must use a hard source.

+A simple procedure for building space-filling waveguide meshes with classified boundaries in arbitrary watertight manifold meshes has been presented.
+This is a novel contribution.
+Details relating to the efficient implementation of a DWM on graphics hardware have also been provided.

+As shown, the DWM in Wayverb is obviously sub-optimal.
+Its topology is neither the fastest nor the most accurate, and its hard source causes scattering artefacts.
+Solutions to these problems would be time-consuming, and the current implementation was chosen as a compromise, so that a functional program could be completed within the time constraints of the project.
+Either of these problems might serve as starting points for future research projects.